 Informing the community is the primary responsibility of the Siouxland Sleep Out.
 Many other Iowa cities are following our example; we estimate 1,500 volunteers will spend 25,000 hours raising awareness this year.
 Funds raised here have been used to provide housing and recovery programs within Sioux City.
-Some of these programs we’ve supported are Henry Muller Hall, Shesler Hall, CSADV, Community Action Agency of Siouxland, Hope Street of Siouxland, The Warming Shelter, and Gospel Mission:
+Some of these programs we’ve supported are Shesler Hall, Safe Place, Community Action Agency of Siouxland, Hope Street of Siouxland, The Warming Shelter, and Gospel Mission:

 Shesler Hall allows previously homeless women the opportunity to live independently in a supportive, homey living environment.
 Life skills training give residents a chance to contribute and prepare for living on their own.
 Caring staff offers personal support for individual concerns.
 The facility has been around for over 100 years and is a haven for women with special needs.
 There is room for 22 residents.
 Emergency space is available for women who would otherwise have no place to stay.